Events at Church

-Late last year we had a classical string quartet come to our grounds to play for our congregation.
+In May, a string quartet come to our grounds to play for our congregation.
 This is an annual event.
 It was a wonderful evening of food, music and good company.
 Thank you to everyone who volunteered to organize the event.
 The next one will take place in November – details to be announced shortly.

 Last year we held a Kids Activity Day, which featured a puppet show written by Kyriacos Papasavva and music composed and performed by Keir Crawley, a Fellow of Trinity College.
 Additional events followed after the show and we would like to specially thank our mothers and fathers of our Sunday School who volunteered to organise much of the afternoons events.
 Details & pictures on our Facebook Group.

 Members from our church made contact with ‘The St Barnabas Orthodox Mission’ in Kenya recently, and have been able to provide a small number of Orthodox books so to contribute to a community library in South Kinangop.
 A place which does not have easy access to Orthodox spiritual books.
 The Orthodox Church has been in Kenya since the 1930s, and has around 300,000 souls; all Orthodox Christians share a special faith, and love of Christ – our Lord.
 Thus, it is fitting that we support our brothers/sisters in all places.

 Many events have already taken place so far this year, and more are still to come.
 To get involved, please visit: Homepage, Facebook, or simply keep your ears and eyes open in church for our details of our next BBQ, Youth Council Meeting, Soup Run, Trips and other upcoming events which include: